Top 5 Questions to Ask When Looking for Self Storage

-We also have a Canadian Contact Centre that is available to take calls from 5am-6pm PST Monday to Friday, and 7am-6pm (PST) on Saturdays*.
+We also have a Canadian Contact Centre that is available to take calls for extended hours Monday to Friday, and on Saturdays.
 As such, it’s very easy for our customers across Canada to connect with a live, helpful person when they need to.

 3) Will I pay what I’ve been quoted or could there be hidden or additional fees on my final bill?

 Much like the security measures and customer service can vary between storage companies, the same goes for price.
 Monthly rental rates will vary based on the size of the storage unit you need and whether or not it’s heated.
 There will also be differences in on-site storage and handling fees and delivery fees if applicable to your situation.
 You’ll also find that some companies charge by the week rather than calendar month, so be sure to clarify all of these points during the research and quoting process.

 As we mentioned, providing a great customer experience is very important to us and part of that is being transparent about our fees and pricing.

 Container rental prices and transportation fees vary from city to city, so we have outlined basic prices for each of our locations in the Storage and Moving sections of our website.
 Just make sure you’ve selected the BigSteelBox location nearest you from the geo-location field in the top right of your screen: